Your guide to franking credits and the changes proposed

 Here’s why: when you borrow funds to invest, the interest on your loan becomes tax deductible.
 In many instances this cancels out the tax you pay on the cash portion of your dividend.
 But, if you have franking credits, you can then use these to offset your personal income tax.

 That said, don’t make these possible bonuses the reason for investing.
-Choose your investments wisely and, if possible, seek help from an independent financial advisor before embarking on many major financial decisions.
+Choose your investments wisely and, if possible, seek help from a financial advisor before embarking on many major financial decisions.

 So what’s going wrong?